milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 Contextual ads

-Contextual ads are ads that we show you on the Verizon Media Ad Network based on the context of your interaction with our Products or Services.
+Contextual ads are ads that we show you on the Yahoo Ad Network based on the context of your interaction with our Products or Services.

 Context will include things like the content of the page or type of mobile app that you are using, your device type, time of day, or metropolitan area where you are based.